 Key Scenes

-- The Tramp’s first encounter with the blind flower girl.
+- The Tramp’s first meeting with the blind flower girl, built entirely on the comedy and tragedy of mistaken identity.

 Iconic Quotes